-Cloud-to-ground lightning is the most domaging and dangerous form of lightning.
+Cloud-to-ground lightning is the most damaging and dangerous form of lightning.
 It is not the most common type, but it is the one that is best understood.
-Most cloud-to-ground lightning strikes come from the negatively charged bottom of the cloud travelling to the positively charged ground below.
-Some cloudto-ground lightning strikes deliver positive charges to the ground.
-Positive strikes are less common and come from the higher regions of the thundercloud.
-Often, cloud-to-ground lightning bolts strike the highest object, like the top of a building or the top of a tail tree.
-The lightning strikes can cause fire and property damage.
-If a person is the highest object in the lightning bolt's path, the lightning may strike the person.
+Most lightning cloud-to-ground strikes come from the negatively charged bottom of the cloud travelling to the positively charged ground below.
+Some cloud- to-ground lightning strikes deliver positive charges to the ground.
+Positive strikes are less common and come from the higher regions of the thundercloud lightning may strike the person.
 Lightning strikes can cause severe injury or death.
-Cloudto-ground lightning is the best understood type of lightning because it leaves so much evidence behind.
+Cloud- to-ground lightning is the best understood type of lightning because it leaves so much evidence behind.